IamRokin/Calculator/README.md

 # Calculator
 -Calculator to perform basic and complex calculations.
-Also performs matrix operations.
+Also performs matrix operations
 -Makes used of factory pattern